What are earplugs?

 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), nearly 10 million Americans are affected by permanent noise-induced hearing damage.
 The majority of Americans affected by noise-induced hearing loss (NIHL) could have prevented their hearing damage by turning down the volume and/or using ear plugs.

-If you use earbuds or headphones to listen to your music, you should keep the volume at a maximum of 50 percent to ensure the safety of your hearing.
+If you use earbuds or headphones to listen to your music, you should keep the volume at a maximum of 50 percent to ensure the safety of your hearing (see earbuds and hearing loss).
 When you are in a loud workplace (such as a factory) or at loud events (such as a concert), you should always consider wearing earplugs.